 Thanksgiving Paper Plate Craft for Kids

-Involve kids in the spirit of Thanksgiving with this simple craft and pretend play.
+Kids will get into the spirit of Thanksgiving with this simple paper plate craft and pretend play.
 This activity is inspired by a lively children's book about thanksgiving by Natasha Wing.

 This post contains affiliate links.
 Privacy and Disclosure

-The Night Before Thanksgiving by Natasha Wing is a fun depiction of a family gathering to prepare and eat a meal together.
+A kids craft is a fun way to extend the Thanksgiving celebrations.
+This craft and role play activity was inspired by The Night Before Thanksgiving by Natasha Wing.
+The book is a fun depiction of a family gathering to prepare and eat a meal together.

 The story is told in rhyming verse in the style of The Night Before Christmas.
 The colorful illustrations by Tammie Lyon show the family laughing, playing and working together amidst the happy chaos of preparing a scrumptious turkey dinner.

 This art and dramatic play activity is mess-free and easy to put together.
-It's a fun option to have on hand for times during a busy day when kids need an independent activity.
+It's a fun option to have on hand during a busy Thanksgiving Day when kids need an independent activity.

 Cut out food pictures from store flyers or magazines.

-Arrange food pictures on a paper plate and glue in place.
+Arrange food pictures on a paper plate, then glue in place.

 Engage kids in conversation to support language skills.